Helsinki travel guide

 The best areas to find restaurants in Helsinki include the central areas of Katajanokka and Kruununhaka as well as the city's main boulevard, the Esplanadi.
 The Hietalahti area is good for those eating on a budget, and the Kallio quarter is a fun clubbing area with cheap ethnic food and some good bars.

 Helsinki is renowned for its Russian restaurants, and probably the best of the bunch is Bellevue, which is reputedly the oldest Russian restaurant outside of Russia.
 It also claims to produce Russian favourites that are better than you will taste in the home country, and many gourmets tend to agree.
 Characteristics of Russian cooking are soups, black bread, pastries, caviar and fish dishes.
-Bellevue's menu contains all these, for example a set menu featuring beetroot soup, Chicken Kiev and Baked Alaska, or try post-roasted bear steak or roast fillet of reindeer off the à la carte menu.
+Bellevue's menu contains all these, for example a menu featuring beetroot soup, Chicken Kiev and Baked Alaska, or try pot-roasted bear steak or roast fillet of reindeer.
 The ambience is pleasant, the décor unpretentious but classy, and the service friendly and efficient.
-Open Monday to Friday for lunch and dinner, and Saturday for dinner only.
+Open Tuesday to Friday for lunch and dinner, and Saturday for dinner only.

 Address: Rahapajankatu 3; Website: www.restaurantbellevue.com

 For a taste of traditional Lapland cuisine in the heart of Helsinki, Lappi should be a definite dining experience on any visitor's itinerary.
 Finnish dishes, including reindeer of course, are served up on the rustic wooden tables in a warm, friendly 'log cabin' atmosphere.
-If you want to just pop in for a drink the attached Kelonkolo bar will give a sample of the ambience to be enjoyed in the restaurant itself, where specialities include dishes like reindeer tongue and liver, grilled breast of snow grouse, or grilled fillet of elk with turnip and red wine sauce.
+If you want to just pop in for a drink the attached Kelonkolo bar will give a sample of the ambience to be enjoyed in the restaurant itself, where specialities include dishes like grilled fillet of elk with turnip and red wine sauce.
 Reservations are essential at Lappi, so popular with tourists that its menu is printed in eleven languages.
-The restaurant opens daily for lunch and dinner.
+The restaurant opens Monday to Saturday for dinner.

 Address: Annankatu 22; Website: www.lappires.com

 Whether you're after a quick bite or a relaxed cup of coffee, Gran Delicato is one of the most popular delicatessens in Helsinki.
 The scent of fresh-roasted coffee pervades the air as customers linger over the stuffed ciabatta and baguette sandwiches as well as pastas, salads and other light meals.
-The restaurant is a bit of a walk from the city centre, but worth it for the great food and cosy atmosphere.
+There are three locations across Helsinki, each with a slightly different atmosphere.
+Their flagship restaurant on Kalevankatu is a bit of a walk from the city centre, but worth it for the Greek spirit and great food.

 Helsinki may be cold, but the pulsating nightlife is enough to get this city hot and sweaty.
 With a number of trendy nightclubs, bars and pubs, visitors will have no problem making full use of the long, dark winter nights.
 Most of the nightlife in Helsinki is centred round Uudenmaankatu and Eerikinkatu, where bars and clubs abound and crossing from one to the other is a quick dash across the cold street.
 Finns love their tango music too so expect to find plenty of sultry dancing in restaurants, bars and even the streets during the summer months, with a few of the favourite outdoor dancing spots nearby the Vantaa area.

-No visit to Helsinki is complete without seeing the famous Arctic Ice Bar at La Bodega, with its frigid temperature making for great photo opportunities even if it's overrun with tourists.
-The entry fee includes parka rental if you come unprepared.
 Head to the stylish bars in Uudenmaankatu 9 for a night out with the local trendoids and mingle with the ultra-hip, while sipping on designer beers and nibbling on tapas.
 Eerikinkatu 27 is the place to be seen working up a sweat to local techno music and a few bars here are synonymous with the gay scene of Helsinki.
 While in Simonkatu there are megaclubs, with some boasting up to three storeys, six bars and hundreds of Helsinki's hottest people partying the night away.
-For live music, Telakkakatu 8 is where some of Helsinki's hottest new bands showcase their talents, while Mikonkatu 15 is great for those looking for a heavy rock gig and a little moshing for good measure will be able to find this too.
+For live music, Telakkakatu 8 is where some of Helsinki's hottest new bands showcase their talents, while Mikonkatu 15 is great for those looking for a heavy rock gig and a little moshing for good measure.

 For a more cultured evening, head to Finlandia Hall for the Helsinki Philharmonic Orchestra and other concert performances (this is the home of Sibelius after all).
 The Finnish National Opera performs regularly, and Helsinki's thriving jazz scene is personified in the UMO Jazz Orchestra, which plays at various venues around town.